LHolmgaard/ITEl16Wireless/README.md

-# flutter_api
+# flutter thingsspeak api

-A new Flutter project.
+A school project for displaying data collected from wireless sensors.

 ## Getting Started